RescueSocial/Victims_Cases_Film-Music-Arts/README.md

 </a>
 <br>Compare to the Original Trailer's Perspective Vantage Point (Cameras, Looking As a Witness from the Rear Window, Alfred Hitchcock) from Universal Pictures - <i>https://youtu.be/HejJ-yLmf3Y?si=V4Iji07lhB2faZeT</i><br>
 - Watch the Full Movie of Rear Window on <a href="https://archive.org/details/rear.-window.-1954.by-hitchcock.-720p.x-264.-aac.-multisub.mkv-zen-bud">Archive Nonprofit</a><br>
-</b>Comprehensive in the principles and methods of critical thinking and effective communication.
+</b><i>Comprehensive in the principles and methods of critical thinking and effective communication.
 Learn the <b>Elements of These Cases</b> and types of
 argument, logic-related impediments and fallacies, elements in respect to cogent reasoning, as well as the methods for recognizing and analyzing argumentative rhetoric and extended arguments.
 A special emphasis will be on the practical application of the aforementioned elements to interpersonal communication and issues via readings and film viewings.<br>
-- Logic and Contemporary Rhetoric: The Use of Reason in Everyday Life (2011 version has cameras on the cover)<br><a href="https://archive.org/details/logiccontemporar0000kaha_b2b5/mode/2up">Full Free Book on Archive Org</a><br>
+- Logic and Contemporary Rhetoric: The Use of Reason in Everyday Life</i>
+(2011 version has cameras on the cover)<br><a href="https://archive.org/details/logiccontemporar0000kaha_b2b5/mode/2up">Full Free Book on Archive Org</a><br>
 - <b>Comedic Metaphor - Some Like It Hot (1959) Trailer | MGM Studios - showing musician witnesses escaping to another state - </b> https://www.youtube.com/watch?v=97TYs2YXbJw<br>